 Even if Finland is not the cheapest spot to take off from (you can get a lot cheaper options from Stockholm, Sweden, for example) we have caught quite a few reasonably priced trips.
 In March we found return flights from Helsinki to Copenhagen for 79 euros each via Momondo.
-Tallinn is one of Finns’ favourites, and you don’t even need to fly to get over there (you can, if you really want to).
+Tallinn is one of Finns’ favourites, and you don’t even need to fly to get over there (you can if you really want to).
 At cheapest you can go by boat trip for 9 euros each like us, thanks to cruise line Eckerö.

 Our latest weekend destination was Vilnius, the beautiful capital of Lithuania.
 We booked our trip via Ebookers for approximately 250 euros each, including flights and two nights with breakfast in the four-star BestWestern Vilnius.

 I keep spotting nice offers to Riga and Budapest for less than 200 euros from Finnish travel deal sites.
-Today I found one to Barcelona for less than 250 euros.
+Today I found one in Barcelona for less than 250 euros.
 Tempting, tempting.
 So many options.

 Check out local offers and choose what to see and eat

 Vilnius was a perfect city for a weekend getaway.
 Actually, Vilnius was recently listed as one of the ten cheapest cities for a holiday.
 Bucharest, Romania and Sofia, Bulgaria reached the top 3.
-I haven’t yet visited either of them, so this was very nice piece of information.
+I haven’t yet visited either of them, so this was a very nice piece of information.

 Besides public transport, there are many cheap or even completely free of charge attractions in each destination.
-In Copenhagen one of my favourite spots with an entrance fee was the Round Tower.
+In Copenhagen, one of my favourite spots with an entrance fee was the Round Tower.
 Although after Vilnius the Round Tower fee of 3,35 euros seemed a bit pricey.
 It’s really not.

 The Gediminas Castle is known as the symbol of the city of Vilnius and it’s very popular attraction among tourists.
 You can climb on top of the hill and admire the castle ruins for free, but in case you want to enter the viewing tower, which is also a museum, you have to pay 2 euros.
-Also the National Museum has an entrance fee of 2 euros.
+Also, the National Museum has an entrance fee of 2 euros.
 Honestly, both attractions were worth the fee.
 Even if I don’t consider myself as ‘a museum person’.

 And talking about beautiful attractions, all over Europe there are so many churches that could just blind you with their beauty.
 And they are normally all free to visit, no matter whether you believe or not.

 Oh, and don’t take all the rumours of the expensive European cities too literally, it’s all about choices after all.
-For example Copenhagen is well known for being a highly priced travel destination, but I didn’t feel that way.
+For example, Copenhagen is well known for being a high priced travel destination, but I didn’t feel that way.
 By avoiding the most classy restaurants you can spend a holiday in Copenhagen with reasonable costs.
 I even found 13 euro boots along the shopping street, not expensive at all!
 Choices, choices.

 I love easy!

 The biggest reason why I love travelling in Europe is the simplicity of it.
-I love catching last minute travel deals with quick and cheap take offs, and in Europe you don’t need to think or plan too much before going.
+I love catching last minute travel deals with quick and cheap take-offs, and in Europe, you don’t need to think or plan too much before going.
 You don’t need to worry about visas, to most destinations you don’t need to change currency, and you can handle a quick getaway with very little to pack, even if packing would be normally the hardest part of travelling.

 I always travel with hand luggage only because I love how fast and easy it is.
 After getting off the plane I can just walk out of the airport and start my holiday right away without having to wait for luggage to come.
 If it even comes.
 I have been ‘lucky’ to experience it a few times that I have landed at my destination but my luggage didn’t, even if we were supposed to be on the same plane.
 Fun, oh so much fun.

 What else makes travelling in Europe so easy?
 You don’t need to worry about too huge gaps between the cultures.
 A language barrier is neither an issue, as English is well spoken all over Europe, at least in the most popular tourist areas.
-Normally I’m polite enough to study at least a few useful words in the native language, like ‘thank you’, ‘please’ and ‘hello’ or such, but for some reason I completely forgot to do it when travelling to Lithuania.
+Normally I’m polite enough to study at least a few useful words in the native language, like ‘thank you’, ‘please’ and ‘hello’ or such, but for some reason, I completely forgot to do it when travelling to Lithuania.
 As nice as it would have been to at least say ‘thank you’ in a restaurant after a nice dinner… I’m a little bit ashamed, but I can’t help it anymore.
 Next time then.

 So, I have been blabbering about lovely Europe for a while now and listed quite many reasons why I love travelling there.
 It’s your turn to say something now.
-So please scroll on the bottom of the page and you will find a comment section.
+So please scroll to the bottom of the page and you will find a comment section.
 I’m asking you to share your tips for awesome destinations in Europe.

 I haven’t decided my next European destination yet, so I need your help.
-Besides the regular city break I’d also like to experience some nature.
+Besides the regular city break, I’d also like to experience some nature.
 Maybe a hike up a mountain or a little day walk in the woods.
 Or perhaps something else, what would you suggest – and where?

 Find and follow Live now – dream later on social media: